top of page

 Mental Health

-Mental health issues didn't change much during the first year of the pandemic.
-However, unemployment and serious health problems like heart and lung diseases made mental health worse, especially for teenagers and young adults.
+Mental health trends remained relatively stable during the initial year of the pandemic.
+However, unemployment and serious health conditions, such as heart and lung diseases, negatively impacted mental health, particularly among teenagers and young adults.

 Hospital Admissions